-First Hijab-Wearing Barbie Designed After American Olympian Ibtihaj Muhammad
+First Hijab-Wearing Barbie Designed After US Olympian Ibtihaj Muhammad

 Barbie is breaking down barriers with the first hijab-wearing Barbie designed after Muslim American Olympian Ibtihaj Muhammad.